-Prilosec OTCPrilosec (omeprazole) and other proton pump inhibitor (PPI) heartburn medications may increase the risk of acute interstitial nephritis, a life-threatening kidney condition characterized by swelling between the kidney tubules.
+Prilosec (omeprazole) and other proton pump inhibitor (PPI) heartburn medications may increase the risk of acute interstitial nephritis, a life-threatening kidney condition characterized by swelling between the kidney tubules.

 Free Confidential Lawsuit Evaluation: If you or a loved one was diagnosed with nephritis after taking Prilosec, you should contact our law firm immediately.
 You may be entitled to compensation by filing a suit against the manufacturer and our lawyers can help.